NathanielRose/Microsoft-Launch-IoT-Lab-2017/README.md

 	_Networking page_

-1. On the networking screen, verify that IoT-Lab is the selected (checked) network profile.
+1. On the networking screen, verify that MiFi network given at the beginning of the lab is the selected (checked) network profile.
 This network has been specifically configured to allow through the AMQP/AMQPS traffic required for communicating to Azure.

 <a name="Exercise2"></a>
 ### Exercise 2: Sending telemetry data to Azure IoT Hub ###